gumdropsteve/twitter/README.md

 # tweet-your-tweet
-simple oop to send tweets from terminal using selenium
+Simple Python script (OOP) to send tweets from terminal using Selenium

 note: code is spaced , trying out new approaches to increase readibility --thanks